phalcon-orphanage/docs/en/db-models.md

 The [Phalcon\Mvc\Model][mvc-model] is the first ORM written in Zephir/C languages for PHP, giving to developers high performance when interacting with databases while is also easy to use.

-> Models are intended to work with the database on a high layer of abstraction.
+> **NOTE**: Models are intended to work with the database on a high layer of abstraction.
 If you need to work with databases at a lower level check out the [Phalcon\Db](api/Phalcon_Db) component documentation.
 {: .alert .alert-warning }

 ```php